BetonQuest/BetonQuest/docs/index.md

 [^3]: There are conversations, but they are not multi-path.
 [^4]: Only particles above NPCs and a limited configuration.
 [^5]: Integration from the BetonQuest side.
+[^6]: BetonQuest's scripting is too complex for the limited possibilities of in-game editing.
+There are plans for a web editor.

 !!! info "Major Difference"
     BetonQuest is not only a quest plugin.
 All features and systems work outside of quests too.